Dawn to Dusk

 For an easy six-mile paddle, about two-and-a-half hours, launch at the Dixon Landing public access point at Grizzard Park and take out at Heritage Park.
 The trip follows a portion of Georgia’s Etowah River trail which ends in Rome as it merges with the Oostanaula to form the Coosa.
-Depending on wind and river speed, a float could take twice as long.
+(Depending on wind and river speed, a float could take twice as long as a paddle trip.)

 Cave Spring Paddle & Float Trip

 Located at the southwest corner of Floyd County, historic Cave Spring is where everything flows easy from the sweet spring water to the canoes on Big Cedar Creek.

 Cedar Creek Park in Cave Spring provides canoe and kayak rentals, shuttles, float trips and camping.